JamesPCVR/MusiGui/README.md

 # What is MusiGui?

 Pronounced `myou-zi-goo-ee`.
-It is GUI wrapper around the legendary [youtube-dl](https://github.com/ytdl-org/youtube-dl) and AI upscalers: RealSR; Waifu2x; and SRMD.
+It is a GUI wrapper around the legendary [youtube-dl](https://github.com/ytdl-org/youtube-dl) and AI upscalers: RealSR; Waifu2x; and SRMD.

 If you ever get stuck or need help; press the handy-dandy `help` button in the program!